Devin Booker scores 30 to lead Suns past Thunder - NewsBreak

 The Thunder’s three-game winning streak was snapped.

-Oklahoma City led by as many as six in the third before Phoenix put their foot down, closing the third with a 17-5 run.
+Oklahoma City led by as many as six in the third before Phoenix put its foot down, closing the third with a 17-5 run.

 Booker scored nine during the stretch, which lasted just more than four minutes.

-Note: EditorsNote: 4th graf, change ‘their’ to ‘its’; smaller changes elsewhere